 Sirtuins (silent information regulator 2 (Sir2) proteins), NAD+ dependent enzymes with deacetylase and/or mono-ADP-ribosyltransferase activity, are emerging as key antiaging molecules and regulators in many diseases.
 Recently, a crucial role for SIRT1 and SIRT3, the main components of sirtuin family, as sensors and guardians of the redox state in oocytes, granulosa cells, and early embryos has emerged.Tatone C, Di Emidio G, Vitti M, et al. Sirtuin Functions in Female Fertility: Possible Role in Oxidative Stress and Aging.
 Oxid Med Cell Longev.
 2015;2015:659687. doi:10.1155/2015/659687

 Luckily for us, there are several inherent elimination pathways to rid the system of these damaging ROS molecules.
-As we age, gradual accumulation of oxidative stress from these free radicals wreak havoc and damage cellular metabolism.
+As we age, the gradual accumulation of oxidative stress from these free radicals wreak havoc and damage cellular metabolism.
 These robust elimination pathways weaken with age, which forms the basis of a multitude of disease states.

 Free radicals cause DNA damage and chromosomal abnormalities within ovaries.
 Unfortunately, these ovaries do not have the ability to regenerate and multiply in number unlike other cells in our body, and ultimately their limited pool is depleted.
 This, over time, marks the onset of infertility.